7 Tips for Mixing Bass

 2. Trigger sidechain compression with the kick drum

 In many genres of music, the bass guitar and kick drum frequently occur simultaneously throughout a song, especially on downbeats.
 During those times, you have two instruments occupying the low-frequency area at the same time, though the bass often sustains for longer than the kick.
 To prevent them from fighting, one approach is to let the kick have the priority over the initial attack, then let the bass take over for the sustain.
 So, how do you achieve that?

-For example, upon boosting 95 Hz on the bass, you would carve out or cut 95 Hz from the kick.
+For example, upon boosting at 95 Hz on the bass, you would carve out (or cut) at 95 Hz from the kick.
 This minimizes the likelihood of the two instruments fighting for attention in the frequency domain.
-Thankfully, Neutron's Equalizer makes the process of inversely EQing the kick and bass very easy.
+Thankfully, Neutron's Equalizer has a handy Inverse Link feature that makes the process of inversely EQing the kick and bass very easy.

 Parallel compression and parallel saturation are common tricks for sprucing up an electric bass guitar sound.
 In typical analog and DAW setups, it requires a potentially confusing amount of signal copies and/or routing.
 In Neutron, each module has a master Mix control, enabling independent parallel processing for up to six processors without any special setup!

 In the following image, you can see a vertical slider next to each module along the top of the Neutron’s plug-in window.
 For this example, aggressive compression and fuzzy harmonic excitation has been blended in via those magical Mix sliders.

 7. Widen the top end of your bass

 Most audio engineers will tell you to keep your bass perfectly centered in mono.
 Whereas this is a good rule of thumb for bass frequencies (anything below about 150 Hz), if you always insist on leaving your bass tracks in mono for every mix, this could leave bass instruments with a lot of harmonics sounding dull and drab.